bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ## Data Preprocessing

-Now that we've viewed our data, we can ready it in preparation of modeling.
+Now that we've viewed our data, we can prepare it for modeling.

 ### Convert Variables for Modeling

-The "Special" day field already has an ordered/numeric quality about it, so let's convert it back to a numeric data type.
-We'll also swap the `True`/`False` values in the "Weekend" column to 1's and 0's.
+The "Special" day field already has an ordered and numeric quality about it, so let's convert it back to a numeric data type.
+We'll also swap the `True` and `False` values in the "Weekend" column to 1's and 0's.

 ```{r vc_modeling}
 osi <- osi %>%